lizie29u/Blockchain/Case Study.md

 (1) Reduction in fraudulent activities in banking and financial sector -  Blockchain technology would help financial sector to get rid of some contemporary crimes that are taking place in today’s digital world through distributed applications.

-(2) Efficiency- Since there is no centralized authority, transactions take place in real time through the peer to peer system (3)  Smart Contracts-Blockchains facilitates the storage of any kind of digital information, including computer code that can be executed between two or more parties, this allows for smart contracts.
+(2) Efficiency- Since there is no centralized authority, transactions take place in real time through the peer to peer system

+(3)  Smart Contracts-Blockchains facilitates the storage of any kind of digital information, including computer code that can be executed between two or more parties, this allows for smart contracts.
 ```
-## OneLedger
+## OneLedger - What is it
 In Canada, there are many players in the Blockchain Industry.
 One such Company is OneLedger, founded in 2018.
 The Founder and Chief Executive Officer (CEO) of OneLedger, David Cao is the Chairman of Canada China Blockchain Professional Association (CCBPA), and has over 13 years of cumulative experience in blockchain technology and enterprise architecture

 OneLedger is a Blockchain as a Service (BaaS) Solutions company, that uses its own Blockchain technology to support its customer’s blockchain needs.
 OneLedger builds customizations on top of their proprietary blockchain software with integrations into third party software systems and tools.
 Being first to market with a truly interoperable blockchain solution, they build, manage, and provide blockchain support for all their customers and have a blockchain EDI offering for Supply Chain EDI.

+## Why this matters

 One Ledger seeks to address two of the major challenges in today’s blockchain technology: